-The regulation of river flow by dams and weirs and the extraction of water have also influenced the quality of water.
-Many rivers are receiving fewer floods and flow events that would naturally clean and flush the river.
-While degraded water quality may only be a short–term problem for rivers, water in groundwater systems has often been stored for thousands of years so any contamination has long-lasting impacts.
+The regulation of stream flow by dams and weirs impacts water quality.
+The extraction of water also influences the quality of water.
+Many rivers receive less floods and flow events.
+These would naturally clean and flush the river.
+Degraded water quality can be a short term problem for rivers.
+Groundwater can be thousands of years old.
+So contamination of groundwater has long-lasting impacts.

-The National Water Quality Management Strategy provides guidance on water quality planning and management.
+The National Water Quality Management Strategy provides guidance on managing water quality.
 The strategy establishes guideline values for various water quality measures.
-In NSW, interim water quality objectives have been established in consultation with the community.
-They help decision makers consider water quality in both big picture strategic planning such as State Strategic Plans and Regional Strategies and at the local level when assessing impacts of development.
+Following consultation with the community, interim water quality objectives are in place in NSW.
+They help decision makers consider water quality in both big picture strategic planning and at the local level in assessing impacts of development.

-Waterwatch NSW is a community based program in water quality monitoring.
-The aim of the program is to have the public and local organisations involved in regular water quality monitoring activities to inform government, the community and natural resource management organisations on the health of our local waterways.
+Waterwatch NSW is a community-based program in water quality monitoring.
+The program involves landholders, community groups and schools in water quality monitoring.
+It engages communities in protecting the health of local waterways.
+This information helps to inform government and natural resource managers on the health of our local waterways.